27 Web Design Tips for 2018 (That Inspire Action)

 Now, let’s talk about what helps you build instant credibility through your website.

-The Basics of a Credible Website
+Basic Tips for a Credible Website

-These are the must-have elements of your web design.
+These are the must-have elements of your website design.
 This list was developed by Stanford University in their Persuasive Technology Lab.
 Dr. BJ Fogg is one of the world’s foremost researchers in the field known as the “psychology of persuasion.”

 His team of researchers works day in and day out experimenting, analyzing and studying data related to the use of technology to influence human behavior.